chyyran/cs-isp-ics4u/data structures.md

 ### _serialization.srsf.**SerializationContext**_
 #### Description
-The context in which the collection of objects is loaded. `Lazy<T>` should be used in conjunction with `LazyResolver<T>` to resolve object references within the context, thus, object references in serialized SRSF text format must be self-contained within the SerializationContext.
+The context in which the collection of objects is loaded. `Lazy<T>` should be used in conjunction with `LazyResolver<T>` to resolve object references within the context, thus, object references in serialized SRSF text format must be self-contained within the `SerializationContext`.

 #### Fields
 | Field Name  | Field Type                    | Field Description                        |